brry/misc/README.md

 ### new repos

-* github.com, log in, on "+" in top-right select "New repository", initialize with readme and license
+* github.com, log in, on "+" in top-right select "New repository", initialize with readme! (and license)
 * clone or download: copy link
 * Rstudio - file - new project - version control - git: paste url and create
-* open project.
-(Go to git tab, pull).
-Work.
+* ~~open project.
+Go to git tab, pull~~. `devtools::setup()`, choose option number to Overwrite 'mhmVis.Rproj'
+* Work.
 Commit.
 Push.

 ### further links